sctyner/sctyner.me/content/authors/admin/_index.md

 - Using R and other open source software.
 See my projects on [GitHub](https://github.com/sctyner)
 - Using data science for social good
 - Building up inclusive R user & data science communities.
-    * I am an active member of [R-Ladies DC](https://www.meetup.com/rladies-dc/), and the co-founder of [R-Ladies Ames](https://www.meetup.com/rladies-ames/)
+    * Co-organizer of [R-Ladies DC](https://www.meetup.com/rladies-dc/), and the co-founder of [R-Ladies Ames](https://www.meetup.com/rladies-ames/)
     * I am the co-creator of the [Uncoast Unconference](http://uuconf.rbind.io/), a community-building hackathon-style event for R users in middle America.
+Unfortunately, the 2020 Uncoast Unconf was cancelled because of the COVID-19 pandemic.
+We hope to hold the event in 2021 when travel is safe again.